 Adopting a pet is a serious — not to mention permanent — decision, so apps like GetPet would understandably come across as superficial to those skeptical of its uses, similar to when people criticized the impersonal qualities of dating apps like Tinder.
 However, if there’s anything good to come out of the Tinderpocalypse of 2014, it’s that GetPet and apps like it allow for easier accessibility when it comes to choosing from a pool of adorable candidates.

 The mechanics of the platforms require fine-tuning, for sure, but the end goal of finding animals homes is one people shouldn’t give up on.
 That’s not to say that the apps are appropriate replacements for actual research online, but they do serve as a supplemental and more convenient way of finding pets that you might be interested in.
-For obvious reasons, animals can’t swipe left or right when it comes to finding an owner, which is why research is so critical.
+For obvious reasons, animals can’t swipe left or right when it comes to finding an owner — one who can provide healthy food, find them a good dog supplement and overall provide a loving home — which is why research is so critical.